inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

                 |_thumbnail.png
 ```
 ###config.php
-The file config.php contains all the fields that you create with the ACF Pro plugin. for the sake of this explanation, suppose that you've already created a group of fields with ACF Pro that you want to use for your dynamic template.
+The file config.php contains all the fields that you create with the ACF Pro plugin.
+For the sake of this explanation, suppose that you have already created a group of fields with ACF Pro that you want to use for your dynamic template.
 At this point in the WP Dashboard you must go to `Custom Fields -> Tools`, select the group of fields that you've saved and click on 'generate export code'.
 The resulting code must be pasted in the config.php file after the comment that says `/* Load ACF definitions */`.
 For the template to work, the last part of the array must be replace with the following code for the case of landing pages
 ```
 	'location' => array (
 		array (